 This is a great site for examples of the sorts of bad designs that exist all around us.
 The entries here are fine but lack any theoretical analysis.

 8. ASSIGNMENTS AND GRADES

-The following assignments and grades are tentative, some assignments may be revised!
+The following assignments and grades are tentative, depending on the class size, some assignments may be replaced with a Mid-Term Exam!